Keeping track of time as a mom can be difficult. Here are seven of my best tips on how to organize my time as a mom.

 This helps everyone in the family to know where their clothes are.

-Batch working saves time because I am not having to get something out and put it away many times throughout the day or week.
+Batch working saves time because I do not have to get something out and put it away many times throughout the day or week.
 Also once I start getting into the groove of doing one task it becomes quicker and easier to stick with that.
 Switching between tasks can slow me down mentally and physically.

 3 – Separate Work and Life Calendars